citation-dev/citation.m2en.dev/src/en/guide/install-guide/docker.md

-# Building citaiton with Docker
+# Building citation with Docker

-In this guide, we will build citaiton with Docker.
+In this guide, we will build citation with Docker.

 ::: tip Prerequisites